Emergency management

 Enbridge has emergency management programs embedded into each of its business units:

-• Liquid Pipelines
+• Liquids Pipelines

 • Gas Transmission and Midstream